Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 Besides IP geolocation information, what other datasets do they offer?

-Information such as proxy or VPN type; mobile carrier; connection type/speed; home/business user; industry classifications; domain name; ISP; company name; organization name; demographics; and more can be impactful datasets for creating more meaningful user experiences.
+Information such as proxy or VPN type; mobile carrier; connection type/speed; home/business user; industry classifications; longitude/latitude; time zone; domain name; ISP; company name; organization name; demographics; and more can be impactful datasets for creating more meaningful user experiences.

 6. Ease of integration